kolkhis/tech-notes/perl/regex.md

     - Like `${BASH_REMATCH[0]}`
 - `$1`, `$2`, etc.: Capture groups in Regex.
     - Like `sed` regex captures, but instead of `\1`, it's `$1`.
+    - When using from the command line, you can use `\1`, `\2`, etc., but it's not perl's way of doing it.